biggie-boss/LoreRim/README.md

 - Blood warrior now gives +50 health instead of +100, I was gaslighted into making it +100.
 You literally gain a positive buff by lvl 10-20 depending on what race you picked.
 Not to mention, it frees up slots for raising magicka/stamina.
 - Disbeliever is now a 40% buff instead of 33%.
 Other weapons/armor are 20% weaker.
 Also fixed the typo
 - Dovah Tinvaak is now 20% more often at 30% reduced effectiveness
-- Druid is now 20% weakness to fire/axes instead of 25%.
-Spells are no longer "up to 30%" but instead are 15% cheaper and also 15% stronger
+- Druid spells are no longer "up to 30%" but instead are 30% stronger with no cost reduction.
+- Drunken Mage is your next spell is 30% stronger and no longer penalizes Atronachs.
 - Fencer is now 30% LA instead of 25%.
 Big Swing and Fencer now no longer accidently buff/nerf bows
 - Gambler now gives 30% crit chance to make it a bit less broken in the early game.
 There are also a lot of ways to gain crits now
 - Iron Knees movement is 15% reduction now